Configuration

 ../_images/image024.png

-Once you click on “Start scanning”, MAGS contacts the SPECTRUM PROTECT client and requests a list of excluded directories.
-These can come from the operating system, the SPECTRUM PROTECT Option file, an include/exclude list or an option set on the SPECTRUM PROTECT server.
-MAGS ignores directories excluded by SPECTRUM PROTECT from its initial scan and, subsequently, from backup.
+Once you click on “Start scanning”, MAGS contacts the STORAGE PROTECT client and requests a list of excluded directories.
+These can come from the operating system, the STORAGE PROTECT Option file, an include/exclude list or an option set on the STORAGE PROTECT server.
+MAGS ignores directories excluded by STORAGE PROTECT from its initial scan and, subsequently, from backup.
 Once the scan completes, MAGS shows a list of the directories it found, whether it will back them up recursively or not and how deep the scandepth for this directory is.
 The overall number of jobs found is displayed above the results table (in this case “35”).

 ../_images/image025.png